heini208/fault_detector_spot/documentation/System_Design.md

 **Examples**

-- `DeleteWaypoint` — removes a waypoint from the map.
+- `DeleteWaypoint`: removes a waypoint from the map.
-- `NavigateToGoalPose` — sends a goal to Nav2.
+- `NavigateToGoalPose`: sends a goal to Nav2.
-- `ManipulatorGetGoalTag` — fetches a visible goal tag.
+- `ManipulatorGetGoalTag`: fetches a visible goal tag.

 ### 3.4 Available Commands